-Accession negotiations with Serbia began on 21 January 2014.
+The negotiations began on 21 January 2014.
 Prior to this, Catherine Ashton, the then EU High Representative for Foreign Affairs and Security Policy, confirmed that Serbia had implemented the essential parts of the normalisation agreement with Kosovo that was reached in April 2013.
-Progress on the normalisation of relations between Serbia and Kosovo will to a large extent determine the speed of accession negotiations.
-The relevant Chapter 35 and at the same time Chapter 32 (financial control) were opened in December 2015.
-Following Serbian moves towards reform, Chapters 23 (judiciary and fundamental rights) and 24 (justice, freedom and security), which are also priorities, were opened in July 2016.
+Progress in the normalisation of relations between Serbia and Kosovo will significantly impact the pace of accession negotiations, in addition to progress in rule of law chapters (chapters 23 and 24).

 Milestones in relations between Serbia and the European Union

 Like all countries of the Western Balkans, Serbia was accorded potential candidate country status at the Feira European Council in June 2000.
-The Council confirmed the European prospects of the Western Balkan countries in its so‑called Thessaloniki Agenda of June 2003, which also emphasised that economic and political reforms were prerequisites for progress on moving closer to the EU.
+The Council confirmed the European prospects of the Western Balkan countries in its Thessaloniki Agenda of June 2003, which also emphasised that economic and political reforms were prerequisites for progress on moving closer to the EU.
+The Western Balkans’ prospect of EU accession was reaffirmed at the summits in Sofia in 2018 and in Zagreb in 2020.

-The Stabilisation and Association Agreement (SAA) signed in April 2008 provides the framework for Serbia’s moves towards the EU and entered into force on 1 September 2013, following ratification by all EU Member States.
-Many of its important provisions, for example those concerning trade liberalisation, had already been implemented through an interim agreement in February 2010.
+The Stabilisation and Association Agreement (SAA) signed in April 2008 provides the framework for Serbia’s moves towards the EU and entered into force on 1 September 2013, following ratification by all EU member states.
 Furthermore, a visa facilitation agreement entered into force in December 2009, under which citizens of Serbia may enter the Schengen area for tourist purposes without needing a visa.

 From application for EU membership to the formal launch of accession negotiations